artemdemo/morphing-carousel-ionic/readme.md

 # Morph Carousel - Ionic Plugin

 Morph carousel is an ionic plugin that allows you to add carousel to your application.
-It designed to show first of all numbers.

 Plugin have two pre-installed themes